 The Tested system is ready for the next step (e.g. prepared to ship, install and integrate on-site).

-On request, Both Customer and Supplier have to agree upon discrepancies found during testing and the belonging Classification (e.g. Major/blocking, Corrective, Cosmetic).
+On request, Both the Customer and Supplier have to agree upon discrepancies found during testing and the belonging Classification (e.g. Major/blocking, Corrective, Cosmetic).

 Site Acceptance

 Introduction

-The Customer can set an acceptance step on-site (Site Acceptance) to demonstrate a functional part of the system or overall VTS System, depending on the VTS system complexity, against the agreed design and requirements after installation.
+The Customer can set an acceptance step on-site (Site Acceptance) to demonstrate VTS Equipment or overall VTS System, depending on the VTS system complexity, against the agreed design and requirements after installation.
 The Customer can select to set Site Acceptance as a single test or multiple tests depending on the VTS system complexity.

 Site Acceptance may be the only opportunity to test fulfilling the requirements in the operational environment before the operation launches.
-The Customer should consider conducting Site Acceptance test because:
+The Customer should consider conducting a Site Acceptance test because:

-The Customer can perform dynamic performance measurement;
+The Customer can observe dynamic performance measurement;

 The Customer can obtain live data;